Updated:

 Plan for Future Expansion

 The pandemic ushered in a paradigm shift towards a more resilient and flexible office space arrangement.
-Although many companies are offering remote work, they will still require a central hub to connect in person.
+Although many companies are offering remote work, they will still require a central hub to connect in person to promote future growth.
 When determining how much space you require per person, you’ll need to consider what your WFH policy is, as well as a plan for staff expansion.

-Adding 10 -20% to your initial office space calculation can save time and money of needing to find a new space when your company expands.
+Adding 10-20% to your initial office space calculation can save the time and money of needing to find a new space when your company expands.
 When thinking about company growth, you may want to consider:

 - What lease length would be appropriate?

-- How much staff growth can the lease support?
+- How much staff growth can the leasing support?

 - Will additional staff be added in the next 12-14 months, and if so, how many?